Testing for Homogeneity in Mixture Models: Likelihood Ratio Tests for Homogeneity in Mixture Models

 \subsection{Maximum Likelihood Estimation of General Mixtures}

 Suppose that we have iid observations, $X_1, \cdots , X_n$ from the mixture density \eqref{Mdens}, the Kiefer-Wolfowitz MLE requires us to solve,

-where $\FF$ is the (convex) set of all mixing distributions.
-The problem is one of minimizing the sum of convex functions subject to linear equality and inequality constraints.
+where $\bar\GG$ is the (convex) set of all mixing distributions.
+The problem is one of minimizing the sum of strictly convex functions subject to linear equality and inequality constraints.
 The dual to this (primal) convex program proves to be somewhat more tractable from a computational viewpoint, and takes the form,

 See \citeasnoun{LindsayI} and \citeasnoun{KM} for further details.
-This variational form of the problem may still seem rather abstract since it appears that we need to check an infinite number of values of $\vartheta$, for each choice of the vector, $\nu$.
-However, it suffices in applications to consider a fine grid of values $\{ \vartheta_1 , \cdots , \vartheta_m \}$ and write the primal problem as
+This variational form of the problem may still seem rather abstract since it appears -- even in the dual -- that we need to check an infinite number of values of $\mu$, for each choice of the vector, $\nu$.
+However, it suffices in applications to consider a fine grid of values $\{ \mu_1 , \cdots , \mu_m \}$ and write the primal problem as

-where $A$ is an $n$ by $m$ matrix with elements $\varphi ( x_i , \vartheta_j)$ and $\SS = \{s \in \RR^m | 1^\top s = 1, \; s \geq 0 \}$ is the unit simplex.
-Thus, $\hat f_j$ denotes the estimated mixing density evaluated at the grid point, $\vartheta_j$ and $\hat g_i$ denotes the estimated mixture density evaluated at $x_i$.
+where $A$ is an $n$ by $m$ matrix with elements $p ( x_i | \mu_j)$ and $\SS = \{s \in \RR^m | 1^\top s = 1, \; s \geq 0 \}$ is the unit simplex.
+Thus, $\hat f_j$ denotes the estimated mixing density evaluated at the grid point, $\mu_j$ and $\hat g_i$ denotes the estimated mixture density evaluated at $x_i$.
 The dual problem in this discrete formulation becomes,

 Primal and dual solutions are immediately recoverable from the solution to either problem.
 Interior point methods such as those provided by PDCO of \citeasnoun{PDCO} and Mosek of \citeasnoun{Mosek}, are capable of solving dual formulations of typical problems with $n = 200$ and $m = 300$ in less than one second.
-The R empirical Bayes package {\tt REBayes}, \citeasnoun{REBayes}, is available from CRAN, \url{http://cran.r-project.org}.
+The empirical Bayes package {\tt REBayes}, \citeasnoun{REBayes}, is available for download from the R repository CRAN.
 It is based on the {\tt RMosek} package of \citeasnoun{RMosek}, and was used for all of the computations reported below.
-We have compared this approach with several other proposals including those of \citeasnoun{LK} and \citeasnoun{GJW08}, but thus far have found nothing competitive in terms of speed and accuracy.
+We have compared this approach with other proposals including those of \citeasnoun{LK} and \citeasnoun{GJW08}, but thus far have found nothing competitive in terms of speed and accuracy.